rsharifnasab/sbu_compiler/ll1_parser/README.md

 + production rule: something like S -> a (each row of input)
 + grammer: set of production rules: have IO stuff to load and parse input from file
 + Main: the main class that has psvm, also parse argument passed in terminal
-+ BiHashMap: a 2D map, we may use that for parseTable or maybe we use array
++ parseTable: a 2D map, we may use that for saving final parseTable